 FRIENDLY SOCIETIES.
-In English law, associations supported by subscription, for the relief and maintenance of the members, or their wives, children, relatives, and nominees, in sickness, infancy, advanced age, widowhood, etc. The stat- Any pleading is called "frivolous" when it is clearutes regulating these societies were consolidated and amended by St. 38 & 39 Vict. c.
+In English law.
+Associations supported by subscription, for the relief and maintenance of the members, or their wives, children, relatives, and nominees, in sickness, infancy, advanced age, widowhood, etc. The statutes regulating these societies were consolidated and amended by St. 38 & 39 Vict. c.
 60. Wharton.